-You need a good Belly wrap as well, if you don’t get one you will end up suffering in the long run so get one please!
+You need a good Belly wrap as well if you don’t get one you will end up suffering in the long run so get one, please!
 I didn’t use one with my first and it caused problems with my second baby years later so please get one and use it during the day, it helps so much.
-This is one I recommend Azmed 3 in 1 it is breathable and light and helps to tighten your belly and strengthen your core in a gentle manor, it is the best!!
+This is one I recommend Azmed 3 in 1 it is breathable and light and helps to tighten your belly and strengthen your core in a gentle manner, it is the best!!

 Nursing pads are going to be something you need to get as well because your milk is going to leak out especially when your baby starts crying or anyone’s for that matter so they are needed right away.
 My favorite ones I swear by are the Bamboobies Nursing Pads because of how soft they were on my sore nipples and how much they absorb.